spygi/rust-sandbox/README.md

 - Supported by Mozilla
 - Can be used in other languages too
-- Offers branch coverage - is it a nust-have?
+- Offers branch coverage - is it a must-have?

 Disadvantages: